ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 -->
 This document has guidelines for ways to represent common requirements for describing data in a research context, e.g.:

+*   Licensing information - this is required as it is key to re-use, archiving and preservation of data.
 *   Contact information for a data set.
 *   Descriptive information for a dataset and the files within it and their contexts such as an abstract, spatial and temporal coverage.
 *   Associated Publications.